rollingferret/fitness-app/README.md

 ```

 ## Future Directions
-- Integration with external APIs for run tracking and workout construction.
+- Integration with external APIs (ex.
+Google Maps) for run tracking and workout construction.
 - Social features to connect with other runners.
 - Advanced analytics for more in-depth insights into run patterns and progress.

+## Team Members
+- **Naoko Sugawara:** Name and Background / Picture
+- **Neel Kachalia:** Name and Background / Picture
+- **Akash Pulluru:** Front-end JavaScript library used for building the user interface.

 ---